 Can I Turn Burled Wood on a Lathe?

 You can turn burls on a lathe but there is a word of caution before you start.
 It’s better to turn wood burls that are still a bit green to prevent running into unexpected cracks.
 A fully dried burl sounds like a great option since it’s already shrunk, but this means it’s also very brittle.
 Turning anything on a lathe at high speeds is a risk if you don’t know what you’re doing.
-Here’s a sample tutorialOpens in a new tab. from a 15-year old that made a simple bowl shape.
+Here’s a sample tutorial from a 15-year old that made a simple bowl shape.

-For more advanced bowl shapes, this in-depth tutorialOpens in a new tab. has more info on what to expect from turning burl wood.
+For more advanced bowl shapes, this in-depth tutorial has more info on what to expect from turning burl wood.

 Is Burled Wood as Strong as Regular Wood?

 Sadly, all wood burl isn’t as strong as regular wood planks.
 This is why you see thick planks used for tabletops or chair tops, so they can hold the weight of objects placed on top of it.
-In some cases, this is why burl veneer is usedOpens in a new tab. for thinner applications.
+In some cases, this is why burl veneer is used for thinner applications.
 It’s not really cheating as long as your veneer edge needs to match the top edges to hide a stronger wood slab inside used as a sandwich piece.

 As a fun fact, wood burl, when it dries will dry evenly as opposed to regular wood since the formation of burl wood is very different than the layers of regular wood.
 You can see wood planks warping due to the wood grain, while burl is a series of buds and swirly shapes.
 As burl dries, the sheer number of inner burls will shrink uniformly